Gluten-Free Levain Chocolate Chip Cookies

 Front view of gluten-free Levain chocolate chip cookies stacked on top of each other, revealing a gooey middle

+1. Their Colossal Size.
 I mean, you can’t dance around it.
 The first thing you’ll notice about gluten-free Levain chocolate chip cookies is their size.
 Levain says their cookies are a whopping 6 oz.
 That’s roughly 3 times size of the average chocolate chip cookie!
 They even go so far as to give dimensions–they should be 4 inches wide and about 1.25″ thick.
 That may not sound like a lot, but when it covers all of your palm and half your fingers, it feels like a lot!

+2. Their Texture.
 One thing that’s surprising when you consider their enormous size is that Levain cookies are consistently described as having a light but crisp exterior that gives way to a gooey, gorgeous center.
 Another part of their signature look is the more rumpled, irregular surface shape.
-Instead of being perfectly smooth, they’ve got bumps and texture that bakes up beautifully.
-It gives them a really fun, homemade look that just adds to the experience!
+Instead of being perfectly smooth, theyโ€™ve got bumps and texture that bakes up beautifully.
+It gives these giant cookies a really fun, homemade look that just adds to the experience!

+3. Their Surprise Ingredient List.
 In my research, I came across several bake-off style recipe tests comparing popular copycat recipes to the real thing.
 (This one from The Kitchn and this one from Pancake Princess were both especially helpful as I compared recipes.)
 While the actual Levain cookies use a mix of white flour and malted barley flour (according to the package ingredients on their frozen cookies), most of the popular copycat recipes use a mix of white flour and cake flour (which has less protein than typical white flour) as a way to get that light, gorgeous texture.
+I use a combination of gluten-free measure-for-measure flour and cornstarch that gives really lovely results–light, crisp exterior and soft, gooey center that holds its shape and doesn’t taste floury.

+4. Their Baking Time & Temperature.
 Since they’re so large, thick gluten-free chocolate chip cookies like these Levain-style cookies need to be baked at a higher temperature than typical cookies.
 Baking them at a temperature more than 400 degrees F. helps set the edges so they don’t spread too much and helps with that gorgeous textural contrast.

-Overhead view of ingredients for thick gluten-free chocolate chip cookies
+ingredients for levain gluten-free chocolate chip cookies

-• Cool Butter.
+• COOL Butter.
 A few of the Levain recipes I saw used cold cubed butter instead of softened butter.
 Dicing the cold butter into small cubes and beating them with the sugars means you spend a bit more time beating them.
 This incorporates more air into the dough, which helps keep them from being too dense.
 I kind of split the difference, and found that using slightly softened, but still cool butter was easy to work with and gave great texture.

 • Eggs.
 Next up is a few eggs.
 These give the cookies some chewiness and help bind the dough together.

 • Vanilla.
-According the ingredients list on their website, most of Levain Bakery’s cookies DON’T contain vanilla(!), but their two-chip chocolate chip cookies do.
+According the ingredients list on their website, most of Levain Bakeryโ€™s cookies DON’T contain vanilla(!), but their two-chip chocolate chip cookies do.
 We’ll add a bit after the eggs, and I love the flavor it gives.

 • Cornstarch.
 Instead of the malted barley flour Levain uses, or the cake flour most Levain copycat recipes use, we’re adding cornstarch, which has more starch and less protein.
 Combined with the gluten-free flour, it gives these GORGEOUS texture without making them taste floury.

 • Baking Soda.
-The original bakery recipe uses baking powder, but in my tests, using baking soda gave these gluten-free Levain chocolate chip cookies better texture.
+The original recipe uses baking powder, but in my tests, using baking soda gave these gluten-free Levain chocolate chip cookies better texture.

 • Sea Salt.
 We’re using rather a lot of salt for a cookie recipe, but it MAKES the cookies.
 They won’t taste salty by any means, but much like the Pancake Princess test kitchen results, I found that recipes that use less salt tasted flat and a bit blandly sweet.
 This amount makes all the other flavors pop!

 • Dark Chocolate Chips & Semisweet Chocolate Chips.
 Since we’re making gluten-free Levain two-chip chocolate chip cookies, we’re using a generous mix of dark chocolate chips and semisweet chocolate chips.
-These cookies are known for having LOTS of chocolate inside!
+These amazing cookies are known for having LOTS of chocolate inside!

+As always, you can find the full recipe with ingredient amounts, detailed instructions and recipe notes in the recipe card below.
 We’re following the same basic assembly method as the Levain creators themselves use (see them mix up a batch here).

 1. Preheat The Oven & Prep Your Pans.
 Before starting your dough, preheat the oven to 415 degrees F. Line two baking sheets with parchment paper.
 (You’ll bake just one batch at a time, but you don’t want to put cookie dough on a hot baking sheet!)

 2. Cream The Butter & Sugars.
 In a stand mixer, combine cool cubes of butter, brown sugar, and sugar.
 Cream the mixture 2-3 minutes or until it’s slightly lighter in color, creamy, and fluffy.
-(Don’t rush this step!)
+(Donโ€™t rush this step!)

 3. Add Eggs One At A Time.
 Scrape down the sides of the mixer and add one egg at a time, beating well after each addition.
 Since the butter is slightly colder, you may need to beat the eggs in an extra 30-60 seconds to get the mixture to emulsify.
 Pause as needed to scrape down the sides of your mixer to help things along.